KunalGaikar2156/ClothApp_ManualTesting/README.md

 ## Tasks Performed

--Prepared and executed 50+ comprehensive test scenarios ensuring full coverage of functional requirements -Reported and tracked 13 valid defects with correct severity and priority categorization -Performed System Testing to validate the end-to-end functionality of the application
+-Prepared and executed 50+ comprehensive test scenarios ensuring full coverage of functional requirements
+-Reported and tracked 13 valid defects with correct severity and priority categorization
+-Performed System Testing to validate the end-to-end functionality of the application

 ## Results
 - Improved application stability by validating all core user journeys

 ## Author
 Prepared by-KUNAL BALAJI GAIKAR- MANUAL TESTER
-Manual Testing Fresher | Software QA Enthusiast
+Manual Testing Fresher
 Mail: kunalgaikar2156@gmail.com

 ## Notes
 - All documents are clear and organized